cprkv/libadsc/README.md

 ## Installation

 **Attention:**
 Before install you should run tests.
-Otherwise, all the things happend only on your own responsibility.
+Otherwise, all the things happend is only on your own responsibility.

 To install adsc you need to execute shell comands:
  * `cd build`